NURS FPX 4050 Assessment 3 Care Coordination Presentation to Colleagues

 Care Coordination Presentation to Colleagues

-Approaches to Effective Collaboration with Patients and Families
+Approaches to Collaborate with Patients and their Families

-Change Management Aspects and Their Impact on Patient Experience
+Policies and Impact on Patient Experience and Outcomes

 Conclusion